A Smoluchowski equation for a sheared suspension of frictionally interacting rods: Introduction

 The dilute and semi-dilute regimes of suspensions of rigid rods are characterized by a volume fraction $\phi$ and aspect ratio $L/D$ satisfying

-where $D$ is the rod diameter and $L$ rod length.
+where $D$ is the rod diameter and $L$ rod length \footnote{See ~\hyperref[table:nomen]{Nomenclature} for general notation.}.
 Various theories have successfully modeled orientational dynamics under flow for these regimes (\citet{jeff}, \citet{advani}, \citet{doimain}).
 The dimensionless Peclet number $\textrm{Pe}$ weighs the effects of hydrodynamic and Brownian forces in rod dynamics, $\text{Pe} \equiv \dot{\gamma}/D_{r}$, where $\dot{\gamma}$ is the rate of shear and $D_{r}$ the rotational diffusion constant.
 High $\text{Pe}$ is often referred to as ``non-Brownian".

 Many studies begin with Jeffery's \cite{jeff} equation of motion $\dot{\vec{u}}_{\text{Jeffery}}$ for the rotation of a single ellipsoid suspended in a Newtonian fluid in a flow field, and insert this into the continuity equation for the probability distribution of rod orientations (\ref{psi-gen}) to develop a Smoluchowski equation that accounts for the effect of rod-rod interaction.
 Doi \cite{doimain} addressed the general $\text{Pe}$ case, and used an expression for the excluded volume of rods as a function of volume fraction, aspect ratio, and nematic order $S$ to calculate a dynamical equation for the $\tens{Q}$ tensor, which is defined as an orientational average of particle vectors: